Donegal Railway Heritage Centre

 Visitors with Disabilities or Special Needs

-We endeavor to make our museum as accessible as possible, we have ramps to access our restored carriages and a wheelchair accessible toilets.
+We endeavour to make our museum as accessible as possible, we have ramps to access our restored carriages and a wheelchair accessible toilets.
 Other needs are also happily catered for, get in touch with us to learn more about how we can make your visit more enjoyable.